Course Summary

 Entry Requirements

-A Level 8 Degree or Level 9 in other areas with sufficient work experience as assessed by ATU.
-Applicants with other qualifications and relevant work experience may also be considered through ATU Sligo’s Recognition of Prior Learning (RPL) process.
+This course is open to those with a Level 8 Degree or Level 8 or Level 9 in other areas with sufficient work experience as assessed by Atlantic Technological University.
+Applicants who do not meet this entry criterion may be considered through Recognition of Prior Learning (RPL).

 Application Details